simpleanalytics/docs/_docs/50_api/01_introduction.md

 permalink: /api
 ---

 There are a few ways to interact with our API.
-We have the stats API for basic stats and the business API for changing users, websites and other settings.
+We have the statistics JSON API for aggregated data, CSV export API for raw level data, and the business API for changing users, websites and other settings.

+## Statistics JSON API

+To get aggregated data (similar to what you see in our dashboard) you should use our [JSON API](/api/json-api).

-## Stats API
+## CSV exports API

-Use this if you want to retrieve aggregated stats from your website.
-Basically the stats you see in your dashboard (for now we show page views, but referrals and others will be added later).

-While some websites are set to public, others are set to private.
-You can manually adjust this in [your website settings](https://simpleanalytics.com/select-website/settings).
-If your website is set to public you can get the JSON data without any credentials.

-You can set the JSON format by adding `.json` to the URL of Simple Analytics.
-For example for our website it will be [`https://simpleanalytics.com/simpleanalytics.com.json?version=2`](https://simpleanalytics.com/simpleanalytics.com.json?version=2).
-Alternatively, you can add _start_ and _end_ dates to the URL as well, for example: [`https://simpleanalytics.com/simpleanalytics.com.json?version=2&start=2019-01-01&end=2019-01-31`](https://simpleanalytics.com/simpleanalytics.com.json?version=2&start=2019-01-01&end=2019-01-31).

-If you have your website set to private you can still export this data.
-You need to authenticate yourself.
-[See here how to authenticate](/api/authenticate).

-### Get data for specific pages

-With the stats API you can also retrieve data for a specific page of your website.
-By adding the path to the URL Simple Analytics returns the data for that path.
-For example if you want to know how many visits you got on `simpleanalytics.com/contact`, you can get the JSON with this URL: [`https://simpleanalytics.com/simpleanalytics.com/contact.json?version=2`](https://simpleanalytics.com/simpleanalytics.com/contact.json?version=2))
+To export raw data you should use our [CSV exports API](/api/csv-export-visits).

 ## Business API